antongolub/misc/packages/dep/tsc-dts-fix/README.md

 </details>

 ## Solution
-While the [dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) and [dts-bundle](https://github.com/TypeStrong/dts-bundle) libraries are focused on deep restructuring of declarations, I would still like to keep `tsc` as libdefs producer and assist it make some minor adjustments to module paths resolution:
+While the [dts-bundle-generator](https://github.com/timocov/dts-bundle-generator) and [dts-bundle](https://github.com/TypeStrong/dts-bundle) projects are focused on deep restructuring of declarations, I would still like to keep `tsc` as libdefs producer and assist it make some minor adjustments to module paths resolution:
 * fix relative paths
 * remap extensions
 * explicitly declare pkg entrypoints